 - Critically acclaimed and award-winning documentaries and original programming including the “30 for 30” films.

 ESPN Radio (1992) renamed ESPN Audio (2011), ESPN Deportes Radio (2005)

-- ESPN Radio, the country’s largest all-sports radio network, presents 9,000 hours of talk/news/events to 24 million listeners a week via 450 affiliates (360 of which are full-time) including owned and/or operated stations in New York, Los Angeles, Chicago and Dallas.
+- ESPN Radio, the country’s largest all-sports radio network, presents 8,500 hours of talk/news/events to 23 million listeners a week via 500 affiliates (350 of which are full-time) including owned and/or operated stations in New York, Los Angeles and Chicago.

-- Event coverage includes MLB and World Series, NBA and The Finals, the five BCS games, and golf’s U.S. Open.
+- Event coverage includes MLB and World Series, NBA and The Finals, the five BCS games, out-of-market NFL games, golf’s U.S. Open and more.

 - Weekday talk shows: Mike & Mike in the Morning (simulcast on ESPN2), The Herd with Colin Cowherd (ESPNU), and SVP & Russillo (ESPNEWS).

 - Spanish-language ESPN Deportes Radio is heard on 45 stations, reaching 80% of the U.S. Hispanic audience.
-It carried 300 live events in 2012, largely MLB and soccer, including MLS, UEFA, La Liga, Mexican and Olympic qualifiers.
+It carried 300 live events in 2013, largely MLB and soccer, including MLS, UEFA Champions League, La Liga, Mexican League, Copa Libertadores and CONCACAF Champions League.

 - ESPN International includes ownership — in whole or in part — of 24 television networks in four langauges (English, French, Portuguese and Spanish), as well as additional businesses that allow ESPN to reach sports fans in 58 countries and territories across all seven continents .
 Business entities include TV, radio, print, internet, broadband, wireless, consumer products, and event management.